jincyjos22/ABC-Company-Employee-Analysis/README.md

 Height

+The dataset was loaded and processed using Pandas for analysis.

-📊 Analysis Performed
+📊 Analysis and Methodology
 1️⃣ Employee Distribution by Team

-Calculated total employees per team
+Counted number of employees in each team

-Computed percentage split
+Calculated percentage split relative to total workforce

-Visualized using Bar Chart
+Visualized using bar charts

 2️⃣ Employee Distribution by Position

-Counted employees by position
+Segregated employees based on job positions

+Identified role concentration within the company

-Represented using Bar Chart
+Represented using bar charts

-3️⃣ Predominant Age Group
+3️⃣ Age Group Analysis

-Grouped employees into age ranges
+Categorized employees into defined age ranges

-Identified the most common age group
+Identified the predominant age group

-Visualized using Pie Chart
+Visualized using pie chart

 4️⃣ Salary Expenditure Analysis